Jadersonrilidio/querybuilder/README.md

 **NOTE:** The `build()` method returns the built query and save it internaly, providing a `query()` method to retrieve the query whenever you whish.
-It also resets all other object's properties to default.
+It also resets all other object's properties to default, enabling it to promptly start building another query.

 ```php
 echo $builder->query();